Jakarta MRT: Continued development

+Apart from that, South Korea's Hyundai Rotem offers an alternative Outer Ring Line route from Rawa Buaya to Ujung Menteng via Kembangan Station (Integration with the MRT East-West Line), Tanah Kusir Station (integration with the new station on the KRL Rangkasbitung Line), Fatmawati (Integration with the MRT North-South Line), then follow the Fatmawati-TMII route, then continuing back to Cikunir Station (integration with the LRT Jabodebek Bekasi Line), Cakung Station (Integration with the KRL Cikarang Line), and Ujung Menteng Station (Integration with the MRT East-West Line).

 Funding

 Phase 1

-Phase 1 of the project was funded through a soft loan (Rp16 trillion) (US$1.2 billion) from the Japan International Cooperation Agency (JICA) with a 30 years tenure and 0.25% interest per annum.
+Phase 1 of the project was funded through a soft loan (Rp16 trillion) (US$1.2 billion) from the JICA with a 30 years tenure and 0.25% interest per annum.
 The loan number IP is 536 (signed November 2006) for engineering services.
 The engineering services loan is a pre-construction loan to prepare the construction phase.
 It consists of: